 We start by looking at example case studies for two large earthquakes.
-Figures 2 and 3 show case studies of \pm 30 days of raw and 24 h filtered/detrended GIM-TEC data for the 11 March 2011 Tohoku, Japan, M9.0 earthquake and the 27 February 2010 Chile M8.8 earthquake.
+Figures 2 and 3 show case studies of ± 30 days of raw and 24 h filtered/detrended GIM-TEC data for the 11 March 2011 Tohoku, Japan, M9.0 earthquake and the 27 February 2010 Chile M8.8 earthquake.
 Like described in section 2, we show GIM-TEC data points closest to the earthquake location.
-The time series in red show the Dst disturbed days (or time series within \pm 1 day of GIM-TEC data dropouts), and the time series in green are for the earthquake day.
-The horizontal dotted lines are the mean and 1, 2, and 3 σ deviations.
-The raw time series in Figures 2a and 3a show a strong diurnal signal and a weaker longer-term (up to 30 days) trend.
+The time series in red show the Dst disturbed days (or time series within ± 1 day of GIM-TEC data dropouts), and the time series in green are for the earthquake day.
+The horizontal dotted lines are the mean and 1, 2, and 3σ deviations.
+The raw time series in Figures 2a and 3a show a strong diurnal signal and a weaker longer-term (up to ~ 30 days) trend.
 Changes that have a duration of a few days are also seen, which are often related to geomagnetic activity.
 In the 24 h filtered/detrended time series in Figures 2b and 3b, the diurnal variations and long-term trends are removed.
-In Figures 2 and 3 there are no clear preseismic changes in GIM-TEC data that can be associated with the earthquake.
-More precisely, in Figure 2b when we consider a time window of \pm 15 days, we can see an increase in GIM-TEC data during a few days before the Tohoku earthquake that might be interpreted as seismogenic.
-However, by considering a larger time windows of ± 30 days we can see GIM-TEC increases having similar amplitude and time duration approximately 3 weeks before and 3 weeks after the earthquake day.
-Similarly, in Figure 3b we see an increase in GIM-TEC both about 2 weeks before and after the earthquake date.
+In Figure 2b for the Tohoku earthquake, deviations of $>+2\sigma$ can be seen about 3 days before the earthquake and during the Dst disturbed period of the earthquake day (day 0).
+In Figure 3b for the Chile earthquake, a similar deviation of $>+2\sigma$ is present about 4 days before the earthquake.
+Since these case studies only examine a short duration of data (60 days), there is no evidence that these pre-seismic changes in GIM-TEC are associated with the earthquakes.
+Even within this short time-series, in Figures 2b and 3b we can see similar changes during other days both before and after the Tohoku and Chile earthquakes.
+For example, about 23 days after the Tohoku earthquake there is a $+1.5\sigma$ deviation.
+Additionally, about 12 days before and 19 and 21 days after the Chile earthquake, there are $+1.9\sigma$, $+1.5\sigma$, and $+1.6\sigma$ deviations, respectively.
+These pre-seismic and post-seismic GIM-TEC changes have similar amplitudes and time durations.
+The long-term residual trends that can be seen both before and after the two earthquakes cannot be interpreted as earthquake-related effects.
+However, the main goal of this study is to examine whether statistically significant pre-seismic changes are present in our complete data set of 1279 earthquakes.